Optimal estimation of variance in nonparametric regression with random design: Introduction

-We summarize the minimax rates in all of the aforementioned models in Table \ref{table:1}.
+We summarize \!the \!minimax \!rates in all of the \!aforementioned \!models in \!Table \!\ref{table:1}.

 The rest of the paper is organized as follows.
 Section \ref{sec:nonpar} presents the simple model \eqref{model:nonpar} with constant variance.
 Section \ref{sec:v_function} discusses its heteroscedastic extension \eqref{model:var_function}.
-Section \ref{sec:discussion} discusses the multivariate nonparametric regression model \eqref{model:multivariate_nonpar}, the additive model \eqref{model:additive}, and connections of our study to quadratic functional estimation as well as to variance estimation in the linear model.
+Section \ref{sec:discussion} discusses the multivariate nonparametric regression model \eqref{model:multivariate_nonpar}, the additive model \eqref{model:additive}, and several other extensions of our main results.
 The essential lower bound proof of the minimax rate $n^{-8\alpha/(4\alpha+1)}\vee n^{-1}$ under model \eqref{model:nonpar} is presented in Section \ref{sec:proof}, with the rest of the proofs given in a supplement.